pump-io/pump.io/API.md

 `/api/user/<nickname>/inbox/minor`, `/api/user/<nickname>/feed/major`,
 and `/api/user/<nickname>/feed/minor`.

-The major and minor feeds don't respond to POST requests.
+The major and minor feeds will respond to POST requests.
+You can only post major activities to the major feed and minor activities to the minor feed.

 ### Direct inbox